yt-project/yt/doc/source/examining/loading_data.rst

 Enzo MHDCT data
 ^^^^^^^^^^^^^^^

-The electric and magnetic fields for Enzo MHDCT simulations are not face-centered.
-In yt, we call fields like this "nodal".
-We define a field to be "nodal" in a given direction if the field data is defined at the "low" and "high" sides of the cell in that direction, rather than at the cell center.
+The electric and magnetic fields for Enzo MHDCT simulations are defined on cell faces, unlike other Enzo fields which are defined at cell centers.
+In yt, we call face-centered fields like this "nodal".
+We define a field to be nodal in a given direction if the field data is defined at the "low" and "high" sides of the cell in that direction, rather than at the cell center.
 Instead of returning one field value per cell selected, nodal fields return a number of values, depending on their centering.
-This centering is marked by a `nodal_flag` that describes whether the fields is nodal in each dimension.
-``nodal_flag = [0, 0, 0]`` means that the field is cell-centered, while
-``nodal_flag = [0, 0, 1]`` means that the field is nodal in the z direction and
-cell centered in the others, i.e. it is defined on the z faces of each cell.
-``nodal_flag = [1, 1, 0]`` would mean that the field is centered in the z
-direction, but nodal in the other two, i.e. it lives on the four cell edges that are normal to the z direction.
+This centering is marked by a `nodal_flag` that describes whether the fields is nodal in each dimension.  ``nodal_flag = [0, 0, 0]`` means that the field is cell-centered, while ``nodal_flag = [0, 0, 1]`` means that the field is nodal in the z direction and cell centered in the others, i.e. it is defined on the z faces of each cell.  ``nodal_flag = [1, 1, 0]`` would mean that the field is centered in the z direction, but nodal in the other two, i.e. it lives on the four cell edges that are normal to the z direction.

 .. code-block:: python